floooh/oryol/code/Modules/Gfx/README.md

 a slow data source (for instance the hard disk or a web server).

-The **Gfx::CreateResource()** methods take a resource Setup object, and optionally a chunk of memory, immediately creates a usable resource object and returns a resource Id.
+The **Gfx::CreateResource()** methods take a resource Setup object, and optionally a chunk of memory, immediately create a usable resource object and return a resource Id.

 In contrast, the **Gfx::LoadResource()** method takes a pointer to a user-provided **Resource Loader** object which knows how to load and create a